zischwartz/wj/out/index.md

 ---
-title: The TITLE of the Index Page
+title: The Title of the Index Page
 stuff: ABCDEFGH
 ---